Post Summary: 20 Genius Car Camping Hacks For Your Next Road Trip

 Read More: Here’s How To Comfortable Sleep In Your Car

 Probably one of the most important car camping hacks is creating privacy!
-Some campervans come with privacy windows, but I would guarantee you that almost all normal cars don’t.
+Some campervans come with privacy windows or window shields, but I would guarantee you that almost all normal cars don’t.

 If you are driving a regular car (like us) and still want to sleep in it (like us) check out this tutorial for a super cheap MYO curtain option.

 Don’t have time to make curtains?
 Want an easy solution?
 Try throwing a rain fly over your car and staking it down.
 Just make sure the zipper and car door line up!